MarcLopezAvila/js-dynamic-shadow/README.md

 [CODEPEN](https://codepen.io/Loopez10/pen/QNJdeX)

-Text shadow depending of the light focus.
+Text shadow depending on the light focus.
 I made it with CSS and JS using multiple text shadow property, creating a 3D effect.

 ![alt text](./img/preview.png)